 Published March 19, 2026 | 09:08 GMT

-A drone crashed into the Saudi oil refinery Samref in the industrial zone of the Red Sea port of Yanbu, the defence ministry said, adding that a damage assessment was underway.
+A drone crashed into the Saudi oil refinery Samref in the industrial zone of the Red Sea port of Yanbu, the defense ministry said, adding that a damage assessment was underway.

 Earlier Thursday, the ministry said on X that it had intercepted a ballistic missile targeting the port.